Nenkai/FF16Tools/README.md

 # FF16Tools

 Tools & Library for Final Fantasy XVI / 16.

+Also supports some file formats used in:
+* FINAL FANTASY TACTICS - The Ivalice Chronicles (same engine).

 ### Features